Cover of To Kill a Mockingbird

 GBM Assessment (Score: 8.5/10)

-Winner of the Pulitzer Prize in 1961, To Kill a Mockingbird gave American literature one of its most enduring moral heroes in Atticus Finch, a small-town Alabama lawyer who defends a Black man falsely accused of rape.
-Narrated through the eyes of his young daughter Scout, the novel renders the cruelties of racial injustice with warmth, humor, and an unwavering moral clarity that has made it one of the most widely read and taught novels in the English language.
+Winner of the Pulitzer Prize in 1961, To Kill a Mockingbird gave American literature one of its most continuing moral heroes in Atticus Finch, a small-town Alabama lawyer who defends a Black man falsely accused of rape.
+Narrated through the eyes of his young daughter Scout, the novel renders the cruelties of racial injustice with warmth, humor, and an unwavering moral clarity that has made it a widely read and taught novels in the English language.

 Civil Rights & Cold War, 1960-1962